External Research Study Proposal Review Windows

 Requests submitted outside these windows will not be considered.

-The Research Review Board is not currently accepting proposals to do research with the District.
-The window will be open from June 15, 2021 through July 15, 2021.
+The Research Review Board is currently accepting proposals to do research with the District.
+The window will be open from October 15, 2021 through November 15, 2021.
 Please ensure full understanding of the requirements for a complete proposal in advance of the deadline.
 Proposals received after July 15th at 5 pm MT will not be considered.

 Initial Inquiries to Propose Partnered Research Between Windows

 While the Research Review Board does not accept full proposals between submission windows, initial inquiries to do research with DPS are welcome.
 We recognize that good partnered research takes time and would love to start conversations about initial inquiries well in advance of the submission windows.
 Communication around initial inquiries for research will also assist with identifying the most appropriate DPS sponsor for the study to ensure that the proposal is aligned with the DPS strategies and priorities.
 Please send an introductory e-mail to RRB@dpsk12.org with your initial inquiry.